ralphjsmit/laravel-helpers/README.md

 {
     use CanBeRefreshed;

-    // Will register the following as well:
+    // Will register the following event and listener:
     // [ '$refresh' => '$refresh', ]

     // Registering additional listeners is no problem: